GLOBAL MARKETS-Shares, dollar hold steady ahead of key inflation data

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Additional reporting by Kanupriya Kapoor in Singapore; Editing by Simon Cameron-Moore and Mark Potter)
+(Additional reporting by Kanupriya Kapoor in Singapore; Editing by Simon Cameron-Moore, Mark Potter and David Evans)

 ((kanupriya.kapoor@thomsonreuters.com;))